 This website provides an overview of what PISA is, who participates, how it is carried out, and national contact information.
 National PISA publications are also available on the website, along with information for students, parents and schools.
 Links to international PISA resources (publications, databases, contact information) are also provided.

 The PISA 2018 Main Study will take place in Ireland during March and April 2018.
 157 post-primary schools across the country have been selected to take part and are currently being contacted by our Regional Co-ordinators.
 For more details please click here.

 We would like to thank the 40 post-primary schools and over 2,000 students (and students’ parents) that took part in the PISA 2018 Field Trial in March and April 2017.
 A short summary outlining how each school performed compared to the national average will be sent out to schools shortly.

 The OECD also launched the International Report of PISA 2015 results on Tuesday, 6th December 2016.
 See the OECD PISA website for more information.

-October 2016: Report on PISA in Classrooms: Implications for the Teaching and Learning of Mathematics in Ireland.
+PISA in Classrooms: Report on PISA in Classrooms: Implications for the Teaching and Learning of Mathematics in Ireland (October 2016).

 Teachers’ Guide: Report on PISA 2012: Teachers’ Guide to Mathematics and Problem Solving (October 2016).